richsilv/flow-cli/README.md

 # flow-router-cli
-Command-line interface designed for use with Meteor's Flow Router.
+Command-line scaffolding tool designed for use with Meteor's Flow Router.
 Heavily inspired by [meteor-em](https://www.npmjs.com/package/meteor-em) which is now [iron-cli](https://github.com/iron-meteor/iron-cli).

 ### THIS IS WIP AND LARGELY UNTESTED - PLEASE REPORT BUGS AND FILE FEATURE REQUESTS ON THE ISSUES PAGE